vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 #### Design Considerations

 The rationale behind the deck system is so that users will be better able to organize their entries.
-A deck system will also allow the flashcard system, a proposed feature, to be implemented more easily.
+A deck system will also allow the flashcard system, to be implemented more easily.

 ### 4.2 Select Deck (Melanie)

 This feature requires the user to select a deck (using `select <index>`) in order to change the contents of the deck.
-Once a deck is selected, entry level operations such as `add`, `delete`, `find`, `list` can be performed.
+Only after selecting a deck, can some other commands (E.g `add`, `delete`, `edit`, `/play`) be performed.

 The implementation of this feature requires the GUI to be updated whenever a deck is selected.
 This is done by using the UI, Logic and Model components.

-The selected deck is retrieved from `FilteredList<Deck>` in the model component and replaces the current entries in the `UniqueEntryList` object of WordBank causing the UI to change accordingly.
-A similar approach is done for other commands that changes the UI such as `new <deck>` and `clear` command
+- The selected deck is retrieved from `FilteredList<Deck>` in the model component.
+- This entries in the selected deck replaces the current entries in the `UniqueEntryList` object of WordBank causing the GUI to change accordingly.
+- A similar approach is done for other commands that changes the GUI such as `add <entry>` and `clear` command

 #### Design Considerations